pragmatrix/stack-zero/README.md

 **PostgreSQl** as the Database

 I see PostgreSQL as a grown MySQL / MariaDB.
-Full ACID compliance and perfectly suited for scenarios with more complex queries and concurrency requirements.
+Full ACID compliance and suited for scenarios with more complex queries and concurrency requirements.

 **Redis** for Session Storage (Development: in-memory)